howardxjy/info6210_project_team_Cerberus/README.md

-VIII.
+VI.
 Results
 We create a database about all ski resort information and then we write code in python to connect our database.
 Beside we write function to help users to find ideal ski resort.
 For example, if customers input location they want to go and the ticket price they can afford, they will find all information from our database to recommend some ski resort and customers can choice one of they like.
 Case1 price and location

 Case2: state and altitude

-IX.
+VII.
 Conclusion and Difficulties
 We create a database and python as the bottom of the website we connected to the database.
 Then we write switch case to call database.
 Therefore, when user search information, we will call function to extract the information they want.

 However, the most difficult thing is that we don’t know how to use Django to create a website.
 There are have not enough time to learn by ourselves this library.
 So, it’s clearly what we need to do in future.
 We need use Django to create a website such as search engine and so on.

-X. Citation
+VIII.
+Citation
 1. Kaggle: https://www.kaggle.com/beaubellamy/ski-resort
 2. Instagram API: https://instaloader.github.io/index.html
 3.Twitter API: https://developer.twitter.com/en/docs.html